 Mortgage Advice after Divorce / Separation

-Here are three main questions that I get asked on Divorce and Mortgage Advice on a regular basis:
+Here are three main questions that are often asked on the topic of Divorce and Mortgage Advice on a regular basis:

 1. How do I remove my ex-husband/wife from my mortgage?

 2. How do I remove my name from my ex partner’s mortgage?

 3. Can I have 2 mortgages?